tpoisot/ms_pop_networks/ms_pop.md

 We argue here that there are three broadly-defined classes of mechanisms that ultimately determine the realization of species interactions.
-First, individuals must be in high enough local relative abundances to meet; this is the so-called "neutral" perspective of interactions.
-Second, there must be phenological matching between individuals, such that an interaction will actually occur given that the encounter takes place.
+First, individuals must be in high enough local relative abundances to meet;
+this is the so-called "neutral" perspective of interactions.
+Second, there must be phenological or trait matching between individuals, such that an interaction will actually occur given that the encounter takes place.
 Finally, the realization of an interaction is regulated by the interacting organisms' surroundings and should be studied in the context of indirect interactions.

 # Population dynamics and neutral processes